 The use of medicine or drugs dates back as far as the Medieval Ages where there are records of earlier peoples using herbs and other plants for their supposed healing properties.
 Some of these plants actually did have legitimate healing properties and are still used today.

 The leading companies in this industry are referred to as “Big Pharma” and generate more than fifty percent of the industry’s sales.
 The majority of these companies are headquartered in the United States, United Kingdom, Switzerland, Germany, and France.
-Pharmaceutical leaders include diversified companies such as Johnson & Johnson and Abbott Laboratories in the United States; Bayer in Germany; GlasoSmithKline in the United Kingdom; and non-diversified companies such as Pfizer and Merck in the United States; Novartis in Switzerland; and Sanofi-Aventis in France.
-Amgen is the biggest seller among biotech companies.
+Pharmaceutical leaders include diversified companies such as Johnson & Johnson and Abbott Laboratories in the United States; Bayer in Germany; GlaxoSmithKline in the United Kingdom; and non-diversified companies such as Pfizer and Merck in the United States; Novartis in Switzerland; and Sanofi in France.
+Amgen and Genentech are the biggest sellers among biotech companies.

 The remainder of the industry is very fragmented, with many specialty companies, small biotech companies, and other start-up companies that concentrate on a specific product.
 These companies are often bought up by Big Pharma before they can become a threat.

-Because of the large costs of drug innovation and the complexities of the regulatory and approval process a new trend of Big Pharma teaming with smaller pharmaceuticals has become more pronounced.
+With the large costs of drug innovation and the complexities of regulatory and approval process, a new trend of Big Pharma partnering with smaller pharmaceuticals has become more pronounced.
 Small startups often have the right idea and scientists to do the work, but then have trouble raising the necessary capital to complete intensive research.
 Additionally, they often are not experienced enough to navigate the complex approval process and regulatory environment effectively.
 Big Pharma on the other hand has trouble finding new ideas and constantly innovating.
-When the two team up, the synergies they create are profound, with the capital and experience of Big Pharma, startups can bring the drugs to market quickly, efficiently, and cheaply, while Big Pharma has more access to potential blockbuster drugs in return.
+When the two team up, synergies they create are profound, with capital and experience of Big Pharma, startups can bring drugs to market quickly, efficiently, and cheaply, while Big Pharma has more access to potential blockbuster drugs in return.
+This recent trend also stems from pressure by governments and consumers to innovate more prevention medicines than treatments.
+By combining resources, small startups and Big Pharma are more efficient and can adequately produce revolutionary products.

-The need for more small pharmaceuticals has created another trend, the focus of less developed countries forming their own pharmaceutical and biotech industries; also, the exportation of research to these countries.
+The increasing quality of life standards in developing nations has created another trend for pharmaceuticals as they focus on penetrating developing markets that have high growth.
+The exportation of research and formation of in-country pharmaceutical and biotech industries has become an important development for the industry.
+With ever-advancing technology allowing rapid innovation, companies are able to enter these markets more profitably.
 Taiwan, India, China, South Korea, and Singapore are all notable nations when dealing with this trend.
 The government of Singapore has already devoted a large city zone, buildings, and other incentives to bring more biotechnology to the country.
 This area, Biopolis, is already home to over 1000 researchers from 18 different nations.
+The concentration on these markets show the direction the industry needs to move into as growth in industrialized countries slows down and increasing pressure from regulations burden the pharmaceutical companies.

 Recently, investigations and prosecutions regarding global compliance violations have resulted in financial judgments against leading pharmaceutical companies and criminal convictions, particularly in United States, Indonesia, China, and Poland.
 Expanding regulatory forces are driving an urgent need for pharmaceutical companies to develop practical and effective solutions for meeting the challenges of integrating governance, risk, and compliances on a global level.